yandex-cloud/terraform-provider-yandex/docs/resources/mdb_kafka_cluster.md

 * `maintenance_window` - (Optional) Maintenance policy of the Kafka cluster.
 The structure is documented below.

+* `disk_size_autoscaling` - (Optional) Disk autoscaling settings of the Kafka cluster.
+The structure is documented below.

 ~> **Note:** Historically, `topic` blocks of the `yandex_mdb_kafka_cluster` resource were used to manage topics of the Kafka cluster.
 However, this approach has a number of disadvantages.
 In particular, when adding and removing topics from the tf recipe, terraform generates a diff that misleads the user about the planned changes.
 Also, this approach turned out to be inconvenient when managing topics through the Kafka Admin API.
 Therefore, topic management through a separate resource type `yandex_mdb_kafka_topic` was implemented and is now recommended.

+---

+The `disk_size_autoscaling` block supports:

+* `disk_size_limit` - (Required) Maximum possible size of disk in bytes.

+* `planned_usage_threshold` - (Optional) Percent of disk utilization.
+During maintenance disk will autoscale, if this threshold reached.
+Value is between 0 and 100.
+Default value is 0 (autoscaling disabled).

+* `emergency_usage_threshold` - (Optional) Percent of disk utilization.
+Disk will autoscale immediately, if this threshold reached.
+Value is between 0 and 100.
+Default value is 0 (autoscaling disabled).
+Must be not less then 'planned_usage_threshold' value.

 ---